onetapbeyond/gen_metrics/bench/README.md

 2. untraced-server [ cast ]
 3. untraced-server [ info ]

-Unlike previous GenServer tests, these tests do not attempt to pass as many messages as possible to the GenServer processes.
+Unlike previous GenServer tests, these tests do not attempt to flood the GenServer processes with as many messages as possible.
 Instead, these tests simulate a steady flow of 1000 messages per second.
 These tests each run for approximately 30 seconds.
 The server process within the `traced-server` tests is being monitored by GenMetrics.
 The `synchronous: true` option has also been enabled for this process.
 The server process within the `untraced-server` tests is not being monitored by GenMetrics.

 ```
 Elixir 1.4.1